On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$

 \section{Introduction}

-The luminosity function (LF) is one of the most powerful statistical tools employed to study the distribution of large scale properties (e.g. galaxy masses, luminosities, star formation rates) of a galaxy population under consideration.
-The galaxies can be arranged based on how much light is coming out of them.
+The luminosity function (LF) is one of the most powerful statistical tools employed to study the distribution of large-scale properties (e.g. galaxy masses, luminosities, star formation rates) of a galaxy population under consideration.
+Galaxies can be arranged according to how much light is coming out of them.
 Counting these galaxies in a luminosity bin per comoving volume gives a number density traditionally called the luminosity function.
 In other words, a luminosity function describes the number density of galaxies in a luminosity interval.